gicentre/litvis/documents/tutorials/geoTutorials/geoImporting.md

 For this tutorial we will use `London_Borough_Excluding_MHW` from the [London Data Store](https://data.london.gov.uk/dataset/statistical-gis-boundary-files-london).

 As part of the conversion we will convert the geometry from the projected coordinates it currently uses into 'unprojected' longitude/latitude spherical coordinates.
-This requires us to know what the projection the source data is using.
+This requires us to know what the projection the source data are using.
 Typically a shapefile collection will come with a `.proj` file that will contain the projection information.
 We need to provide these projection parameters to `gdal`, but thankfully most standard projections have a [EPSG code](http://epsg.io) referencing this information which we can pass to the converter.
 In our case the data use the Ordnance Survey National Grid with an [EPSG of 27700](http://epsg.io/27700).